yidezhao/CherryTable-App/README.md

 4. Run "npm start" to start the client.
 Website should launch automatically.
 If not, go to localhost:3000

 ## How to use the Android App
 Currently, we have not depoly the app.
 Download the code and open in Android Studio.
 You should able to run in the emulator.

+Thank you!